BenGlasser/demeter/README.md

 Nice YOLO! 😎😎😎

-If that completes without errors you should be good to go.
+If that completes without errors you're good to go!
 You should be able to hit http://localhost:4000 in your browser and see a bunch of foodtrucks 🚚

 #### Mix Hydrate Task